 - a.
-The steering column and its universal joints; - b.
+The steering column, its universal joints; - b.
 The pedals, the related looms, foot-rest and pedal adjustment system; - c.
 The suspension arms pick-up points if not a danger for the driver; - d.
 The windscreen wiper mechanism and its motor; - e.
 Equipment needed for driving fitted on a panel that must be removable; - f.
 Driver leg padding and leg padding covers; - g.
 Driver leg padding support and air jack on the passenger side; - h.
 Auxiliary batteries in compliance with Article 8.2 into the volume for the passenger; - i.
 The ESS compartment can intrude into the passenger leg Template H2; - j.
 AC system if used, the BBW, pedal feel emulator, only in passenger area; - k.
-The driver's seat (Article 14.10).
+The power steering ECU into the volume for the passenger; - I. The driver's seat (Article 14.10).